petermeissner/hellno/blogpost/hellnoBlogpost.md

 ## [1] "character"
 ```

 # Using hellno for package development

-While using the hellno package in interactive R mode is nice, in fact it could
+While using hellno in interactive R is nice, in fact its real strength is
-have been achieved simply by doing something like this: `options("stringsAsFactors"=FALSE)`.
-The strength of hellno is that it can be imported when writing packages and therefore
+that it can be imported when writing packages.
-providing `as.data.frame()` and `data.frame()` with `stringsAsFactors` option
-consistently set to `FALSE` throughout the whole package.
-Once imported `stringsAsFactors=FALSE` will be the default for all uses of `data.frame()` and `as.data.frame()` within all package functions BUT NOT OUTSIDE OF IT.
+Once imported `stringsAsFactors=FALSE` will be the default for all uses of
+`data.frame()` and `as.data.frame()` within all package functions BUT NOT OUTSIDE OF IT.

 Thus it provides a way to ease programming while also ensuring that package users can
 still choose which flavor of `stringsAsFactors` they like best.